-When it comes to procuring office furniture, deciding between the infinite number of products and options available can be overwhelming.
-One of the questions people often wonder is whether to buy new or second hand.
+When it comes to creating a sustainable office, choosing between the infinite number of furniture products available can be overwhelming.
+One of the questions people often wonder is whether to buy new or second-hand.

 Used office furniture may be cheaper upfront and more environmentally friendly, but will it last?
 With a new product, you know exactly what you’re getting, and you can still look for sustainable options, like those made from recycled materials.